donteaford/Zero-Hour-Operation-Musk/README.md

 ## 🔐 Security Note

-This is a fictional game environment.
-All hacking activities are simulated and intended for entertainment purposes only.
+** This is a fictional game environment.
+** All hacking activities are simulated and intended for entertainment purposes only.
 ** No real systems or networks are affected.

 ## 🎵 Credits

-Created as a cyberpunk-themed hacking simulation game, combining retro aesthetics with modern gameplay mechanics by game creator and programmer: PerniciousBeing AKA Don Teaford.
+Created as a cyberpunk-themed hacking simulation game, combining retro aesthetics with modern gameplay mechanics by video game creator and programmer: Pernicious AKA Don Teaford.
 This game is open-source and free to play and modify.
-All I ask is that you create a fork and  give me credit for the original game idea.
+All I ask is that you create a fork of the repository and give me credit for the original game idea.

+I can be contacted directly trhough my email at Donteaford@gmail.com
 ---
-All stories, actions, references, and characters are fictional and are not meant to represent real people or events.
+**All stories, actions, references, and characters are fictional and are not meant to represent real people or events.

-Remember: Stay anonymous.
+**Remember: Stay anonymous.
 Stay vigilant.
+We do not foreget, we do not forgive.
+Expect us.
 The future depends on it.